Christmas Horror Movies: Have Yourself a Scary Little Christmas!

 Silent Night, Deadly Night might be the most notorious killer-Santa flick, but it wasn't the first film to use that hook.
 In 1980's Christmas Evil (aka You Better Watch Out!) a schlumpy toy company employee snaps on Christmas Eve after a lifetime's worth of cynicism and deception, and goes on a Santa-suited killing spree against everyone who's ever done him wrong.
 The result is kinda like Taxi Driver re-imagined as a Holiday special.

 Santa went psycho again in 2005's cult horror comedy Santa's Slay, where audiences learned that the jolly old elf (played by pro wrestler Bill Goldberg) is actually the son of Satan, but after he lost a battle with an angel he was sentenced to 1000 years of being "good" by delivering presents on Christmas.
 Unfortunately for humanity, the thousand years is now up which means Santa can now go back to his true calling, making Christmas a "Day of Slaying"...with everybody on his "naughty" list.

 A quick skim through IMDb reveals several other killer-Santa gems like 1980's To All A Good Night, in which a Santa-suited nut job picks off nubile co-eds in a college dorm, and an irresistibly-titled 1996 direct-to-video cheapie called Satan Claus, where a psycho in a Santa suit axe-murders innocent New Yorkers on Christmas Eve and uses their body parts to make a macabre Christmas tree.
 Sounds like good, clean fun.
 Who knew there were so many Killer Santa movies?
-By this point I'd say that they practically deserve their own horror sub-genre.
+By this point it's practically become a horror sub-genre of its own.

 On the flip side, Santa Claus is the victim, rather than the killer, in the 1984 British import Don't Open Till Christmas, where a slasher is killing street corner and department store Santas all over London, with Scotland Yard in hot pursuit.
 The film's poster trumpeted the fact that it was "FROM THE PRODUCER OF 'PIECES'!" ...which, if you've seen that particular movie, is not exactly a selling point.